prime31/v-temp-modules/fmod/README.md

 - Download FMOD
 - Extract the archive and put the extracted "fmodstudioapi20006linux" folder in the prime31/fmod folder
 - Run `make` in that folder to have the headers and libs copied into the correct folder
-- If the FMOD version differs from the Makefile `copy_files_linux` target (11.6) it will need to be updated to match

 # Module Structure